jonthysell/HawDict/README.md

 HawDict is open-source under the MIT license.

+HawDict relies on the [Html Agility Pack](https://github.com/zzzprojects/html-agility-pack/) for parsing the source data from [Ulukau](https://ulukau.org/).

 All source data (terms, definitions, etc) are copyright their respective copyright owners.

 HawDict Copyright (c) 2018-2021 Jon Thysell